isaacnmm/pestpolicy-hugo2XX/content/posts/red-eyed-crocodile-skink-care/index.md

 [What Does a Garden Lizard Eat?](https://pestpolicy.com/what-does-a-garden-lizard-eat/)
 ## How to Breed your Red-Eyed Crocodile Skinks
 You should note that red-eyed crocodile skinks are violent towards members of their similar sex unless it is a pair and their babies.
 These can actually live apart in the same enclosure.
-Pairs will always be extremely aggressive especially when a baby is on the way.�The red-eyed crocodile skink becomes sexually active from the ages of around 3 and 4 years.
+Pairs will always be extremely aggressive especially when a baby is on the way.The red-eyed crocodile skink becomes sexually active from the ages of around 3 and 4 years.
 Their throat color turns orange as they approach this age.
 The males are larger than the females but this is not always the case.
 Check the underside, male skinks are greyish blue and have raised pores.
 The females have two ovaries but only the one on the right functions.
 The eggs in the left ovary travel from the left side to the right side if they are to stand a chance.
 The females lay up to six eggs.
 Each egg is laid and buried.
 This happens every week for six weeks.
 Remember, they are not only shy but secretive.
 You should condition an adult pair prior to breeding.
 Let them settle in their new environment.
 The period of pairing should be from June to September.
 Feeding is after one day.